 Following a Maintenance Plan will help you ensure your building is kept in a good state of repair.
 Grant recipients are obliged to keep their property in good repair and condition and to conduct an annual inspection of their building, this is a condition of our Traditional Building Repair Grants.
 Grant recipients are therefore required to submit a Maintenance Plan with their signed Grant Offer.

-When will I receive a Maintenance Plan?
+How do I prepare a Maintenance Plan?